How Much Does a New Roof Cost? [2024]

 When all roofing is complete, the hired tradespeople should clear up everything, including debris and any roof waste.
 This should then be followed by a building inspection to ensure everything is fitted correctly.

 The above guide covers the basics of a roof replacement; however, they may differ for other roof types, including a flat roof.
-This type of roof may require more water-resistant measure, as a flat roof is more susceptible to flooding.
+This type of roof may require more water-resistant measures, as a flat roof is more susceptible to flooding.

 Replacing a roof is expensive and time-consuming, but if you fail to inspect and repair the roof as required, then neglect can lead to even bigger and costlier problems down the line, including a complete roof replacement which can cost up to £25,000.

-Sometimes it may be possible to patch roofing problems rather than replacing the entire roof, whether this is a good idea or not depends on the age of the roof and the severity of the problems.
+Sometimes, it may be possible to patch roofing problems rather than replacing the entire roof.
+Whether this is a good idea or not depends on the age of the roof and the severity of the problems.

 For example, if the roof is very old and likely to need a full replacement in the next few years anyway, plus the roofing repairs required are expensive and cropping up with monotonous regularity, then it could be more cost-efficient to simply bite the bullet and replace the entire roof.